Flat families by strongly stable ideals and a generalization of Groebner bases: Effective methods for -marked bases

 \begin{proof} By definition of $V_m$, every term $x^\beta$ of $J_m$ is the head term of one and only one polynomial $g_\beta$ of $V_m\subseteq W_m$.
 Hence, we rewrite $x^\beta$ by $g_\beta$ getting a $K$-linear combination of terms belonging to $Supp(g_\beta)\setminus \{x^\beta\}$.
 Applying Lemma~\ref{reduction1} repeately, we are done since $V_m$ is a finite set. \end{proof}

-\begin{definition} A homogeneous polynomial, with support contained in $\cN(J)$ and in relation by $\stackrel{V_m}\longrightarrow$ to a homogeneous polynomial $h$ of degree $m$, is denoted $\bar h$ and called {\em $V_m$-reduction of $h$}. \end{definition}
+\begin{definition} A homogeneous polynomial, with support contained in $\cN(J)$ and in relation by $\stackrel{V_m}\longrightarrow$ to a homogeneous polynomial $h$ of degree $m$, is denoted by $\bar h$ and called {\em $V_m$-reduction of $h$}. \end{definition}

-For every homogeneous polynomial $h$ of degree $m$, $\bar h$ is a $J$-normal form modulo $I$.
-Hence, from the procedure described in the proof of Proposition~\ref{construction of $J$-normal form} we obtain the routine \textsc{NormalFormConstructor} that, actually, form a step of a division algorithm with respect to a $J$-marked set, with $J$ strongly stable.
+For every homogeneous polynomial $h$ of degree $m$, $\bar h$ is a $J$-reduced form modulo $I$.
+Hence, from the procedure described in the proof of Proposition~\ref{construction of $J$-normal form} we obtain the routine \textsc{ReducedFormConstructor} that, actually, forms a step of a division algorithm with respect to a $J$-marked set, with $J$ strongly stable.